kytos/documentation/tutorials/napps/development_environment_setup.rst

 .. code-block:: console

-  $ sudo apt install git libpython3.6-dev python3.6 python3.6-venv
+  $ apt install git libpython3-dev python3 python3-venv

 ********************************
 Setting up a virtual environment
 ********************************

-First of all, to make changes to Kytos projects, we recommend you to use
+To make changes to Kytos projects, we recommend you to use
 |venv|_.
 The main reason for this recommendation is to keep the dependencies
 required by different projects in separate places by creating virtual Python environments for each one.
 It solves the “Project X depends on version 1.x, but